![]() |

-Joseph Rutherford Walker, circa 1860
+| Joseph Rutherford Walker, circa 1860 |

-It was Union Gen. James H. Carleton (for whom the street in Prescott is named,) who held jurisdiction over central Arizona.
+It was Union Gen. James H. Carleton (for whom the street in Prescott is named) who held jurisdiction over central Arizona.
 His interest in the Walker party began in 1862 when they were preparing to leave Pueblo, CO., supposedly to prospect for gold in central Arizona.

 On May 17, 1863, Carleton wrote Maj.
-Gen. SR Curtis an official letter in which he states concern about the possible march of Confederate forces:
+Gen. SR Curtis wrote an official letter in which he states concern about the possible march of Confederate forces:

-"Military authorities were then suspicious of Capt.
+"General: We have circumstantial intelligence that a rebel force from Texas is moving toward this territory, with a view to its conquest, and to the conquest of the territory of Arizona as well.
+I have spies and scouts out to ascertain the strength of the enemy.""Military authorities were then suspicious of Capt.
 Walker's purpose, and thinking they might be seeking to effect a junction with the Confederates, Gen. Carleton employed AC Benedict to accompany the expedition for the purpose of watching its movements and reporting the same."
 It was Benedict who was Carleton's spy.

-The true story of the Indian War raid on a stage stop in Yavapai county in November, 1866.
-The locale, known previously as Mount Hope would be renamed Fort Rock when a dozen anglos held off 100 Hualapai warriors.
+The true story of the Indian War raid on a stage stop in Yavapai County in November 1866.
+The locale, known previously as Mount Hope, would be renamed Fort Rock when a dozen Anglos held off 100 Hualapai warriors.

 Indeed, Confederate General Sibley "had undertaken the conquest of New Mexico, and the capture of Fort Union, the great depot of supplies of the US Government.
 However, the defeat of the Sibley expedition at Apache Canyon changed the aspect of affairs."
 This defeat "was an unexpected event which Walker had not thought possible, and Sibley's complete evacuation of New Mexico left the territory in the hands of the Union troops."

-The theory that Fort Whipple was initially founded not to protect the southern-leaning miners, but, rather, to keep an eye on them is bolstered by the fact that in the early years, Fort Whipple troops did little to protect them.
+The theory that Fort Whipple was initially founded not to protect the southern-leaning miners, but, rather, to keep an eye on them, is bolstered by the fact that in the early years, Fort Whipple troops did little to protect them.
 DE Conner complained "that the military gave them no aid and that when the Walker party did meet with a few small elements of the military in the wilderness, the soldiers were there 'not to fight the savages, but to detect any possible seeds of organized rebellion against the government.'"

-For the first few years of Fort Whipple's existence, the limited number of troops stationed there demanded the majority of them protect only the fort itself.
+For the first few years of Fort Whipple's existence, the limited number of troops stationed there demanded that the majority of them protect only the fort itself.
 As months turned into years and Prescott grew larger, this became a matter of contention and consternation among the citizenry.
 During that time, the need for civilians to protect themselves was palpable.

 A comprehensive primer of military posts in Yavapai County during the Indian Wars.
-Included are dates, locations and the reason behind each post's name.
+Included are dates, locations, and the reason behind each post's name.

-#PrescottAZHistory publishes a new article four times a month on Sundays.
-Follow the blog in one of the following social media to be sure you get the latest article!
+Follow the blog on one of the following social media platforms to be sure you get the latest article!

 Want more Prescott history?
 Join the "Celebrating Historic Prescott" group.